 Tests used for diagnostic purposes; use reverse transcriptase to create and amplify DNA from SARS-CoV-2 RNA.

 There are multiple tests that have been granted EUA for use in CLIA-specified laboratories.
 Three tests are now available for use in family physician offices as outlined above.
+Additionally, the CDC has provided guidance for POC testing.

 SARS-CoV2 Viral Detection: Compatible with molecular methods (Available Oct.
 2020)